FedeDP/libmodule/Samples/README.md

 ## Easy example

 [Easy](https://github.com/FedeDP/libmodule/tree/master/Samples/Easy) example shows how to use simple, single-context libmodule API.
 This is the simplest libmodule usage example, and it is self-explanatory.
+Moreover, it runtime-loads another module, testModule.c (compiled as a shared object: testModule.so).

 ## Shared source example